NLESC-JCER/run-cpp-on-web/js-plot/README.md

 ```
 File: _index.html.

 When we visit the web page, we will be greeted by the following plot.
 We can zoom with mouse wheel and pan by dragging.
+Also when we hover over a point we get a tooltip with all iteration data.

 [![Image](vega-spec.svg)](https://nlesc-jcer.github.io/run-cpp-on-web/js-plot/index.html)
 (Click on image to get interactive version)